 The Greater Forest Park Conservation Initiative is the Forest Park Conservancy visionary roadmap to restore and protect not just Forest Park, but its entire surrounding ecosystem totaling more than 15,000 acres.
-The Initiative's sixteen public and community partners work together to identify key projects, collaborating on solutions and bringing individual resources to bear to help accomplish specific GFPCI goals.
-These efforts range from such vital activities as invasive species removal and native re-vegetation projects, to environmental quality monitoring and public education and outreach.
+The Initiative's sixteen public and community partners work together to identify key projects, collaborate on solutions and bring individual resources to bear to help accomplish specific GFPCI goals.
+These efforts range from invasive species removal and native re-vegetation projects, to environmental quality monitoring and public education and outreach.